jiaxingLu/pybamm-aging-bridge/README.md

 # PyBaMM Aging Bridge

-> Audit-first PyBaMM workflows for mapping lithium-ion battery aging mechanisms
+> PyBaMM-based workflows for linking lithium-ion battery aging mechanisms
-> to diagnostic-protocol observables and fitting-target hierarchies.
+> to measurable diagnostic features and validation-oriented test protocols.

 This project asks one question:

-> **Which observable features should be used as fitting targets for which aging mechanisms?**
+> **Which measurable battery-test features provide reliable evidence for which aging mechanisms?**

-It does not start from an assumed SOH value.
-Instead, it perturbs interpretable DFN-level physical pathways and audits how they project into measurement-accessible diagnostic descriptors — HPPC pulse resistance, biexponential relaxation, low-rate pseudo-OCV, GITT-like reconstruction, ICA/DVA, and capacity RPT.
+The project does not start from an assumed SOH value.
+Instead, it perturbs interpretable DFN-level physical pathways and evaluates how these mechanisms appear in measurement-accessible diagnostic descriptors, including HPPC pulse resistance, biexponential relaxation, low-rate pseudo-OCV, GITT-like reconstruction, ICA/DVA, and capacity RPT.

 ---